-Range & Habitat: Apparently, the Money Plant rarely naturalizes in Illinois; according to official records, it has been found in only Champaign County (see Distribution Map).
-However, it is possible that the Money Plant has escaped from cultivation more often than official records indicate because it is easy to confuse this species with Hesperis matronalis (Dame's Rocket).
-The Money Plant was introduced in the United States from Europe as a horticultural plant because of its attractive flowers.
+Range & Habitat: Apparently, the Money Plant rarely naturalizes in Illinois.
+According to official records, it has been found in only Champaign County (see Distribution Map).
+However, it is possible that the Money Plant has escaped from cultivation more often than these records indicate because it is easy to confuse this species with Hesperis matronalis (Dame's Rocket).
+The Money Plant was introduced into the United States from Europe as a horticultural plant because of its attractive flowers and unusual seedpods.
 Habitats include edges of woodlands, hedges, and flower gardens in semi-shaded areas.
 So far, this plant has not been invasive of natural areas to any significant degree.

 Faunal Associations: The flowers attract long-tongued bees and butterflies.
 The caterpillars of Pieris rapae (Cabbage White) feed on the foliage.
-The relationship of this plant to birds and mammalian herbivores in the Midwest is unknown.
+The relationship of this plant to birds and mammalian herbivores in the midwestern USA is unknown.

 Photographic Location: A flower garden underneath a tree near Urbana, Illinois.